-Innovative biotechnologies have so far been applied in contained use only, mostly for basic research.
-The ongoing projects use the techniques CRISPR/Cas9 or TALEN.
+To date, innovative biotechnologies have only been applied in contained spaces, for instance laboratories, greenhouses, breeding facilities or industrial premises.
+These applications were for research purposes.
+The ongoing projects use CRISPR/Cas9 or TALEN techniques.
 As per the ECJ ruling, these techniques are regulated per the EU "GMO" regulation.

-To date, no project aimed at a deliberate release of a product originating from innovative biotechnologies has been notified in the Czech Republic.
+To date, no project aimed at a deliberate release of a product originating from innovative biotechnologies ("NGTs") has been notified in the Czech Republic.
 Czech experts actively participated in the New Techniques Working Group at the EU level and in the discussions under the Cartagena Protocol on Biosafety.